Residency Routes

-last updated: 2024-07-26
+last updated: July 1, 2025

-What is retirement visa?
+What is a retirement visa?

 Retirement visas are a type of passive income visa that has been popular worldwide since the 1980s.
 Typically, they are issued to retirees who have sufficient retirement funds or stable income.